DocNow/roadmap/README.md

 The following is a high-level quarterly roadmap of the [second phase](https://news.docnow.io/documenting-the-now-phase-2-83d76a9ee0a8) of the [Documenting the Now](https://www.docnow.io) project.
-If you have questions or comments please ask over in [Slack](https://bit.ly/docnow-slack) or by adding an issue to the [issue tracker](https://github.com/DocNow/roadmap/issues) here on GitHub.
+It get fleshed out over time as the work proceeds.
+If you have questions or comments please ask over in
+[Slack](https://bit.ly/docnow-slack) or by adding an issue to the [issue tracker](https://github.com/DocNow/roadmap/issues) here on GitHub.
 If you have a specific suggestion for the roadmap, you can also send us a [draft pull request](https://github.blog/2019-02-14-introducing-draft-pull-requests/).

 ## 10/2018 - 12/2018